Vartabg/atxbro/projectsum.md

 * **Purpose**: This addition aims to proactively correct common misinformation, a key recommendation from `vetnavDeepResearch3.txt`, enhancing the card's utility.
 This completes the core content elements for VetNav Phase 1.
 * **Files Affected**: `src/index.html`
 * **Next Steps**: Address CSS styling for all new VetNav elements to ensure visual consistency, readability, and appropriate emphasis (e.g., section dividers, crisis link, myth buster).
+**VetNav Module - Phase 1: CSS Styling Applied**

+* **Date**: 2025-05-29
+* **Change**: Added CSS rules to `src/styles/main.css` to style the new elements in the VetNav card (benefit links, section dividers, crisis line, myth buster).
+* **Purpose**: To ensure the VetNav card content is visually consistent with the ATXBRO design, is readable, and gives proper emphasis to critical information.
+This completes the initial presentation layer for Phase 1 content.
+* **Files Affected**: `src/styles/main.css`
+* **Next Steps**: Review Phase 1 implementation.
+Begin planning for Phase 2: Enhanced Information & Basic Interactivity for VetNav.